 It is an unlikely location for a haunting of Hollywood proportions.
 Nevertheless, the Horicon haunted house gained quite a bit of notoriety for a series of mysterious phenomena as menacing as anything depicted in Poltergeist or The Amityville Horror.

 Hysteria in Horicon

-In 1988, the Tallmann family fled their home after nine horrific months of torment by an evil entity seemingly connected to a bunk bed they had recently purchased second hand.
+In 1988, the Tallmann family – Allen, Deborah and their three children – fled their home after nine horrific months of torment by what seemed to be an evil entity connected to a bunk bed they had recently purchased second-hand.
 Frightening visions of a haggard old woman, fire, ghostly mists and demonic death threats pushed the family to the fringes of their sanity until, finally, they packed some bags and escaped the nightmare on the night of January 11th.

-By the end of the week the town was already whispering about bleeding walls, a hole to Hell in the basement, and a ghost-powered snowblower that cleaned the driveway on its own.
+By the end of the week the town was whispering about bleeding walls, a hole to Hell in the basement, and an apparently ghost-powered snowblower that cleaned the driveway all by itself.
 The media quickly descended on the otherwise sleepy neighborhood, along with hordes of curious thrill seekers.